alibaba/arthas/site/src/site/sphinx/en/watch.md

 Command execution times exceed limit: 100, so command will exit.
 You can set it with -n option.
 ```

 `line` indicates outputing current line number and `varMap` is a map of local
 variables.

+`-l` takes line ranges as arguments.
+For example `1-3` means watch on line 1,
+2, 3. `0` means infinite. `18-0` would match line 18 and all lines after in
+the method.

 There are limitations:
 1. Java would throw local variable information away during compilation, this